-A note to parents: This program currently takes place in the Window Seat Area of the Children’s Room.
+A note to parents: This program currently takes place either outside in the children’s garden or in the conference room of the library.
 The program works best if your child is in the area alone with the dog and his handler–otherwise, the experience becomes an exercise in reading to the parent, instead of reading to the dog.
 If your child does not want you to leave while he or she reads, that’s okay, but it would be best to stay off to the side as much as possible.

 Meet Our Dogs

 Walter is a Cardigan Welsh Corgi who loves to be read to!
 He is at the library on Mondays from 3:15 – 3:45 pm.
 Children can sign up to read to Walter for fifteen minute time slots.
 Please register for a session by signing up at the children’s room circulation desk, or call the library at 799-1720.